UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 ### Invertible maps are coherently invertible

-The construction follows Theorem 4.2.3 in _Homotopy Type Theory – Univalent Foundations of Mathematics_.
+The construction follows Lemma 10.4.5 in _Introduction to Homotopy Type Theory_.

 ```agda
 module _